 Sailing boats, windmills, etc. Humans have made use of wind energy for centuries.
 Thanks to technological progress, today it is possible to produce “green” electricity without using fossil resources.
 We take a closer look at its development prospects and the remaining challenges to be overcome.

 - From wind turbines on land to offshore wind turbines

 - Offshore wind, a fixed or floating turbine?

 - Offshore wind, a future El Dorado for Europe and France?

 WIND ENERGY: A FEW DEFINITIONS

 A wind turbine is a machine used to convert kinetic energy from the wind into mechanical energy, in turn converted into electricity.
 When several wind turbines are installed on the same site, this is called a “wind park” or “wind farm”.

 The first wind turbines used to produce electricity date back to the 1970s.
 In France today, wind power is the second most used renewable energy source behind hydropower.
-It supplies almost 5% of national electricity requirements (i.e., 11.8 TWh in the first quarter of 2021).
+It supplies more than 8% of national electricity requirements (i.e., 11.8 TWh in the first quarter of 2021).

-In France, wind power supplies almost 5% of national electricity requirements.
+In France, wind power supplies more than 8% of national electricity requirements.